 A street meet is a very small street party in a cul-de-sac, drive way, front garden, parking area or on private land.
 Find out more about street meets on the street party website.

 How do I organise a street party or fete?

 Organising small, private street parties and fetes is very simple and generally does not include activities that need a licence, such as selling alcohol or providing certain types of entertainment.
 There is plenty of advice to be found on:

-- GOV.UK web page on organising a small street party
+- Organising a small street party on GOV.UK